-- a) The membership of all committees shall normally comprise an equal number of Glendon faculty and students, as is the tradition of Glendon, with the exception of the Tenure, Promotions and Research Grants committee in which a majority of those participating shall be composed of full-time faculty members. - b) Any change in the composition of committees which would result in an end to student-faculty member parity shall be approved by a two-thirds majority vote of members present and voting. - c) A member who has missed three_two consecutive meetings will be asked to provide a satisfactory explanation and resume their attendance in a reasonable time frame, or else be deemed to have resigned their seats. - d) Vacancies shall be filled at the earliest opportunity according to the normal nominating election process. - e) The Principal of Glendon College, the Chair of Council, and the Secretary of Council shall be ex-officio members of all committees of Council.
+- a) Unless stated otherwise in these Rules and Regulations, the membership of all committees shall normally comprise an equal number of Glendon faculty and students, as is the tradition of Glendon. - b) Any change in the composition of committees which would result in an end to student/faculty member parity shall be approved by a two-thirds majority vote of members present and voting. - c) A member who has missed three consecutive meetings will be asked to provide a satisfactory explanation and resume their attendance in a reasonable time frame, or else be deemed to have resigned their seats. - d) Vacancies shall be filled at the earliest opportunity according to the normal nominating election process. - e) The Principal of Glendon College, the Chair of Council, and the Secretary of Council shall be exofficio members of all committees of Council.
 Ex-officio members of committees shall be non-voting unless the Council declares them voting members.
-The ex-officio status of the Secretary may be delegated to other members of Academic Services for certain committees.
+The ex-officio status of the Secretary may be delegated to other members of Academic Services for certain committees - f) A member of the Petitions Committee cannot simultaneously be a member of the Committee on Academic Standards, Teaching and Learning.